 These pumps are essential in a hydroponic system, as they allow plants to receive an adequate supply of nutrients and water.
 They can also help if need to removes water from your reservoir.
 Whatever you plan on using them for, one thing is certain: you need a submersible pump you can rely on.

 We have the best brands and products in the industry.
 Whether you’re looking for a submersible pump by Active Aqua, EcoPlus, Danner, or Leader - we’ve got you covered!
 You’ll also get your product at the lowest price online, with industry-leading service to back it all up.

-What is a submersible water pump?
+What is a submersible water pump used for?

-Submersible hydroponic pumps are generally used by hobby growers with smaller indoor hydro gardens, since these do not have a ton of power.
-If you are growing in a large commercial grow room or green house, an inline water pump is probably your best option, since they generally have more power.
-An inline water pump sits outside of the tank, and is air-cooled.
+Submersible hydroponic pumps are generally used by hobby growers with smaller indoor hydro gardens since these do not have a ton of power.
+If you are growing in a large commercial grow room or greenhouse, an inline water pump is probably your best option, since they generally have more power.
+An inline water pump sits outside of the tank and is air-cooled.